Projects per year

 Overview

-Bonny is an Associate Professor at MUCHE (2022-).
-Previously she was a Senior Researcher at MUCHE (2015-2021), and a Research Fellow at the Centre for Health Economics, Research and Evaluation at the University of Technology Sydney (UTS) (2009-2015).
+Associate Professor Bonny is Interim Deputy Director at the Macquarie University Centre for the Health Economy (MUCHE) (2023 -).
+Previously she was an Associate Professor and Senior Research fellow at MUCHE (2015-2022), and a Research Fellow at the Centre for Health Economics, Research and Evaluation at the University of Technology Sydney (UTS) (2009-2015).
 She has also worked at AstraZeneca in the United Kingdom as a senior health economist, Access Economics in Canberra as a senior economist, and the Social Policy Evaluation and Research Centre at the Australian National University as an Assistant researcher.

 Experience